-Services that are covered for you What you must pay when you get these services For more details on covered dental benefits, please see the Covered Dental Benefits chart after this Medical Benefits Chart.
+Services that are covered for you What you must pay when you get these services Comprehensive Dental Services: Additional diagnostic services Restorative services (e.g., crowns, bridges, partial dentures, and complete dentures) Endodontics Periodontics Extractions Implants (maximum of 4 per year) Oral/Maxillofacial Surgery includes sedation Occlusal Guards Frequency limitations apply.
+This list is not a guarantee of coverage.
+Services requiring authorization must be sent directly by your treating network dental provider to the plans dental benefit administrator, Skygen, for review.
+For more details on covered dental benefits, please see the Covered Dental Benefits chart after this Medical Benefits Chart.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 You pay \$0.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services Diabetes screening You pay \$0.
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-You pay \$0.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - Glaucoma screening.

-Our plan contracts with Abbott Diabetes Care and LifeScan, preferred vendors, to supply glucometers and test strips to our diabetic members.
-These products include: FreeStyle Lite® meters, FreeStyle Freedom Lite® meters, Precision Xtra® meters, FreeStyle Lite® test strips, Precision Xtra® test strips, Precision Xtra® Beta Ketone test strips, OneTouch Ultra2® Glucose system, OneTouch Ultra Mini® Meter, OneTouch Verio Flex® meter, OneTouch Verio IQ® Meter, OneTouch Ultra® Test Strips, and OneTouch Verio® Test Strips.
+Diabetes self-management training, diabetic Diabetic supplies: services and supplies You pay \$0.
+For all people who have diabetes (insulin and non-Diabetic shoes/inserts: You insulin users).
+Covered services include: pay \$0.
+Supplies to monitor your blood glucose: Blood • Diabetes self-management: glucose monitor, blood glucose test strips, You pay \$0. lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips Glaucoma screening: You pay and monitors. \$0.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and Prior authorization is required non-preferred manufacturers two additional pairs of inserts, or one pair of diabetic testing supplies depth shoes and three pairs of inserts (not (glucose monitors and test including the non-customized removable inserts strips) provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
+Glaucoma screening. • Our plan contracts with Abbott Diabetes Care and LifeScan, preferred vendors, to supply glucometers and test strips to our diabetic members.
+These products include: FreeStyle Precision Neo® Meter, FreeStyle Precision Neo® Test Strips, FreeStyle Lite® Meter, FreeStyle Freedom Lite® Meter, FreeStyle Lite ® Test Strips, FreeStyle® Lancets, Freestyle® Test Strips, Freestyle InsuLinx ® Test Strips, Precision Xtra ® Meter, Precision Xtra® Test Strips, Precision Xtra Beta Ketone® Test Strips, OneTouch Ultra 2® Meter, OneTouch Ultra Mini Meter, OneTouch Ultra Test Strips, OneTouch Verio® Meter, OneTouch Verio® Reflect Meter, OneTouch Verio® Flex Meter, OneTouch Verio® Test Strips, OneTouch Delica®